 Social dilemmas exemplify how individually rational behavior can lead to unintended and suboptimal consequences for both actors.
 The examples, and social dilemma situations in general, can be analyzed in a game-theoretical framework.
 This framework helps making assumptions and the derivation of hypotheses explicit, while subsequent tests of the hypotheses allow to revise theoretical arguments by adjusting core assumptions.
 From a theoretical perspective, the analysis of dilemma situations allows to map how macro-consequences result from individual behavior.
 This can be on the level of two interacting actors, but also on the level of society as a whole, as Hobbes’ discussion of the “problem of order” (Hobbes [1651] 1991) revealed.
 According to Hobbes, in a world of scarcity and without external institutions to enforce pro-social behavior, actors may slip into the “warre of every man against every man”, although the peaceful alternative would leave everyone better off.
 Likewise, opportunistic behavior of individuals may have severe consequences for economic markets, because contractual governance is generally insufficient to cover all possible contingencies that may arise (see Dasgupta 1988; Raub, Buskens, and Corten 2015 for similar arguments).
 ‘Solving’ social dilemma situations can thus improve the efficiency of many social and economic interactions (Buskens and Raub 2002; Dasgupta 1988).

-Trust and cooperation in social dilemma situations can be fostered by “embeddedness” (Granovetter 1985).
+Trust can be fostered by “embeddedness” (Granovetter 1985).
 Everyday interactions are seldom isolated encounters, but rather occur in some social context.
 Customers may go to the same store repeatedly or know others who go to this store.
 People also have recurring interactions with their neighbors and their neighbors’ acquaintances.
 Accounting for embeddedness follows from the contributions by Coleman (1986) and Granovetter (1985), who advocated for the specification of robust assumptions on rational individual behavior while allowing for more complexity on the social structure.
 Embeddedness operates on two different levels: the dyad level, which refers to the same two actors interacting repeatedly, and the network level, which refers to two actors interacting with common third parties as well (e.g., Buskens and Raub 2002, 2013).
 On both levels, embeddedness can foster trustful and trustworthy behavior through learning and control (Buskens, Frey, and Raub 2018; Buskens and Raub 2002, 2013; Yamagishi and Yamagishi 1994).

 When people are embedded, they can learn about their partners’ past actions through own experiences or through experiences of their acquaintances.
 This information may be useful for inferring how a partner will behave in the current interaction, so that one can adapt one’s own behavior accordingly.
 Obviously, no one wants to buy inferior goods, and neighbors might not help those who broke their promises.
 Yet, if you had good experiences with a store, or know that others had good experiences, you may return to go shopping there today, because you expect similar outcomes.
 Theoretical and empirical support for such learning effects have been well documented in the sociological and economic literature, both under dyadic (Anderhub, Engelmann, and Güth 2002; Buskens, Raub, and Van der Veer 2010; Camerer and Weigelt 1988; Embrey, Fréchette, and Yuksel 2018; Mao et al. 2017; Neral and Ochs 1992) and network embeddedness (Bolton, Katok, and Ockenfels 2004; Buskens et al. 2010; Engelmann and Fischbacher 2009; Seinen and Schram 2006; Wedekind and Milinski 2000).